WessZumino/Optimization-with-Ortools/README.md

 To solve the problem I mapped it to a minimum cost flow problem, see my blog post for more details.
 The cost of each "distribution channel" is given by the "distance" between available and required (chocolate) units: cost[i,j]= |B[i]-C[j]|/B[i].
 In this way, assignements of resources that do not require a cut have 0 cost, so they always minimize the cost function (e.g. bar: 2 --> child: 2).
 The rest of the strategy is to make "less costly", configurations that are close to each other.

-Note: We count cuts in a slightly different way than what used in the example in the email.
-A cut is the number of times we break up the chocolate bar, so in the given example {2,5,7} --> {3,2,5,1}, the minimum cut is one instead of two as we have
+Note: A cut is the number of times we break up the chocolate bar, so in the given example {2,5,7} --> {3,2,5,1}, the minimum cut is one instead of two as we have

 |Bar | Units | Child|
 |----|-------|------|